iotaledger/iota.py/docs/transfers.rst

     1. Create individual transaction(s).
     2. Construct a bundle from the transaction(s).
-    3. Obtain references to two transactions waiting to be confirmed (tips) from the Tangle.
+    3. Obtain references to two unconfirmed transactions ("tips") from the Tangle.
     4. Do proof-of-work for each transaction in the bundle.
     5. Send the bundle to the network.